deedeecx330/skyhook/README.md

 ```

 # Requirements
-The only requirement for running Skyhook are the ipfs-api and skyhookfilecrypt modules for Python 3, which can be installed by running:
+The only requirements for running Skyhook are the ipfs-api and skyhookfilecrypt modules for Python 3, which can be installed by running:

 ```
 pip3 install ipfs-api skyhookfilecrypt